IUCompilerCourse/IU-P423-P523-E313-E513-Fall-2020/lecture-Sep-15.md

 * Create variable to register/stack location mapping:
-  We're going to reserve `rax` and `r15` for other purposes, so we have 11 remaining registers to use:
+  We're going to reserve `rax` and `r15` for other purposes, and we use `rsp` and `rbp` for maintaining the stack, so we have 12 remaining registers to use:

-        rbx rcx rdx rsi rdi r8 r9 r10 r12 r13 r14
+        rbx rcx rdx rsi rdi r8 r9 r10 r11 r12 r13 r14

-  Map the first 11 colors to the above registers, and map the rest of the colors to stack locations (starting with a -8 offset from `ebp` and going down in increments of 8 bytes.
+  Map the first 12 colors to the above registers, and map the rest of the colors to stack locations (starting with a -8 offset from `rbp` and going down in increments of 8 bytes.

 		0 -> rbx
 		1 -> rcx
 		2 -> rdx
+        3 -> rsi
+        ...
+        12 -> -8(%rbp)
+        13 -> -16(%rbp)
+        14 -> -24(%rbp)
+        ...

   So we have the following variable-to-home mapping